sentinel-hub/pin-library/Atmosphere_and_Pollution/README.md

 ### Cloud Base Pressure

 Cloud Base Pressure represents the [average pressure at the base of the lowest cloud layer at each location](https://isccp.giss.nasa.gov/cloudtypes.html).
+A [cloud base](https://en.wikipedia.org/wiki/Cloud_base) (or the base of the cloud) is the lowest altitude of the visible portion of a cloud.
+It can be expressed as the pressure level corresponding to this altitude in hectopascals (hPa, equivalent to the millibar).